 When hip joint suffers from arthritis, injury, or mechanical stress, it might cause hip, buttock, leg, or low back pain.
 Patients experiencing these symptoms may benefit from a hip joint injection.
 The injection can help reduce pain and determine the cause of this pain.
 In hip joint injections, medication is injected directly into the joint.

-What is a Hip Injection?
+What Is A Hip Injection?

 Doctors may recommend an injection of medication directly into the arthritic hip joint if pain produced by hip osteoarthritis prevents you from doing daily activities even after you’ve tried other medical treatments.
 Corticosteroid injections may relieve inflammation and pain.